Mets general manager Scott agitated by raccoon drama | ExBulletin

 Definitely, this is something they didn’t want to go into too much detail, so I respect that and kind of know the clubhouse code, Scott said.
 The only thing I just said in general isn’t situation specific, but overall these guys are competitive.
 They want to win.
 They are like a family.

 “They spend so much time together and sometimes, like a family, there are arguments, debates and arguments.
-At the end of the day you go out and get a big victory and you walk again brothers.
+At the end of the day you go there and get a nice victory and you still walk brothers.

 The Mets’ return from a four-point deficit was their biggest of the season.